andyguz17/ComputerVision_Basics/Chapter 2/README.md

 In this way we can calculate the histogram of oriented gradients for every block of the image

 <div style="text-align:center"><img src="Resources/im_hist.png" width = 30% /></div>

+For every block we have a vector of dimension 9, that are the main characteristics that we want to extract from the image, using this descriptors we can train any machine learning algorithm so it can help to detect a desired object in a image.
+A good way to detect people is using HOG.